 Mindfulness-Based Stress Reduction

-When addressing substance abuse and addiction disorders, clinical treatments are incredibly effective.
+When addressing substance abuse and addiction disorders, there are a number of clinical treatments that are incredibly effective.

 What is MBSR?